 Merissa was married in 2015 and moved to Maine; her husband, Peter, is from Brunswick and coaches soccer at Bowdoin College.

-She’s excited to join the teaching crew at Portland Ballroom, while also currently teaching philosophy classes at the University of New England and at Southern Maine Community College.
+She’s excited to join the teaching crew at Ballroom Dance Portland, while also currently teaching philosophy classes at the University of New England and at Southern Maine Community College.

 24 Hour Cancellation Policy